bootstrap-vue/bootstrap-vue/src/directives/popover/README.md

     methods: {
       popoverMethod() {
         // Returns the content as a string
-        // Will be called only the first time the popover instance is created return '<strong>' + new Date() + '</strong>'
+        // Will be called each time the popover is opened return '<strong>' + new Date() + '</strong>'
       }
     },